Lumbar Disc Herniation & Sciatica

 How Herniation Causes Sciatica

 When herniated disc material contacts or compresses a lumbar nerve root, it triggers both mechanical compression and a chemical inflammatory cascade (mediated by cytokines including TNF-α and phospholipase A2).
-This combination irritates the nerve root, producing the characteristic radiating pain known as sciatica — shooting pain, numbness, or weakness that travels down the buttock, thigh, leg, and sometimes into the foot in a pattern determined by which nerve root is involved.
+This combination irritates the nerve root, producing the characteristic radiating pain known as sciatica.
+This is shooting pain, numbness, or weakness that travels down the buttock, thigh, leg, and sometimes into the foot in a pattern determined by which nerve root is involved.

 Most Common Levels